 The duties of the Civil Division are carried out by four deputy clerks assigned to the Civil/Small Claims Division.
 They are tasked with handling Civil complaints that are filed, up to $15,000, Small Claims complaints up to $6,000, and wage garnishments.

 The probation office is staffed by four Probation Officers: Mr. Nelson monitors probationers for courtroom #1, and Mr. Rinehart monitors probationers for courtroom #2.
 Mr. Lovely manages grant fund programs for the probation department, and Mr. Thompson manages the community service program.
 The probation officers are assisted by the Court Aide, Mrs. Pickerrell.

 The Court Bailiffs are responsible for maintaining a schedule of all cases in their respective courtroom, they assist in providing courtroom security, and help to keep track of the Judges Schedule.

-Mr. Hyden is the bailiff for Judge Toni L. Eddy and Mr. Rodriguez is the bailiff for Judge John B. Street.
+Mr. Hyden is the bailiff for Judge Toni L. Eddy and Mr. Thompson is the bailiff for Judge John B. Street.

 The Court Recorders ensure that court recordings are created and maintained for all arraignments and preliminary hearings.
 They are also responsible for transcriptions and other administrative duties as required.

-The Deputy Bailiffs for the court are Mr. Cunningham and Mr. White.
+The Deputy Bailiffs for the court are Mr. Cunningham and Mr. Butler.
 They serve all of the papers for the court within the city limits and are tasked with the execution of evictions.

-Ms. DeVelin is the Victim Advocates at the Chillicothe Municipal Court.
-Ms. DeVelin assists victims of crimes by providing information about the legal process, dates of proceedings, and making necessary referrals.
+Ms. Campbell is the Victim Advocates at the Chillicothe Municipal Court.
+Ms. Campbell assists victims of crimes by providing information about the legal process, dates of proceedings, and making necessary referrals.
 For a more information about what they can do for you, please follow the link to Victim/Witness Assistance.